gniriki/gniriki.com/Input/posts/New-Game-2020.md

 This time I want to focus on prototyping and identifying bad designs early on.
 If a feature or mechanic is bad, I need to quickly decide if it can be fixed or it needs to be dropped like a hot coal!

+### Creating the game, not the source code

+I need to remember that creating a game is the purpose here, not having best code or smart algorithms.
+It's pretty common for me to jump into coding right away.
+Often, I see a problem with code and start fixing it only to realize that it's a waste of time and the code was good enough.
+Other times I spend time coding some smart algorithm or feature only to realize that it doesn't affect the game that much or isn't really visible to the player.
+In cases like that, usually, a much simpler, abstract code that just pretends to do some smart things is more then enough.

+It's not to say that I will be ok with a bad code.
+Poor code is hard to change and update and can take more time to work with down the line.

 Next time, I will describe what game I will be making.